Climate shift uncertainty and economic damages

 Abstract:

-Focusing on global annual averages of climatic variables, as in the standard damage function approach, can bias estimates of the economic impacts of climate change.
-Here we empirically estimate global and regional dose-response functions of GDP growth rates to daily mean temperature levels and combine them with regional climate projections.
-We disentangle how much of the missing impacts are due to differences in warming versus heterogeneous damage patterns over space and time.
-Global damages in 2050 are around 20% higher, when accounting for the shift in the entire distribution of daily mean temperatures at the regional scale.
-Differences in the shape of daily temperature distributions between climate models transform standard risk rankings based on temperature anomaly, and increase uncertainty across climate models.
+Focusing on global annual averages of climatic variables can bias aggregate and distributional estimates of the economic impacts of climate change.
+We here empirically identify dose-response functions of GDP growth rates to daily mean temperature levels and combine them with regional intra-annual climate projections of daily mean temperatures.
+We then disentangle, for various shared socio-economic pathways (SSPs), how much of the missing impacts are due to heterogeneous warming patterns over space.
+Global damages in 2050 are 25% (21-28% across SSPs) higher when accounting for the shift in the shape of the entire intra-annual distribution of daily mean temperatures at the regional scale.

-Presentations: CESifo Area Conference (15 March 2025); UM6P FGSES Research Conference, Mohammed VI Polytechnic University, Ben Guerir, Morocco (17 April 2025).
+Presentations: CESifo Area Conference (15 March 2025); UM6P FGSES Research Conference, Mohammed VI Polytechnic University, Ben Guerir, Morocco (17 April 2025); University of Innsbruck Faculty of Economics and Statistics Research Seminar (9 October 2025), Tinbergen Institute Spatial Economics Seminar (6 November 2025).

 Featured Articles